Ryan-Bohn/EHR-Distillation/notes/Experiment Log.md

 - After configuring `weight_decay` to Adam (which allows L2 regularaztion), the overfitting is postponed, but not improving the best performance on test set (loss ~0.27)
 - After taking out mask columns from training data, performance is slightly better (loss ~0.26)
 - Also try training on balanced training set and evaluating on balanced test set (by under-sampling),

+##### Observation summary

+- Models generally suffer from overfitting
+- Maybe the data itself just isn't good enough

+#### 2.4.2 Synthetic dataset distillation

+Distilled dataset using Matching Gradients, 100 iterations.

+Evaluate by:

+- Train 2 models simultaneously, syn model trained on synthetic dataset, and real model trained on real dataset (balanced)
+- Both models are evaluated (computing loss and accuracy) on real dataset after each epoch
+- Compare both models' performance
+- Result: syn model isn't learning anything, acc near 0.5 (random guess)

+##### Next move

+Vanilla dataset distillation ("train on synth, val on real, backward loss all the way to the synth data"): working on this